UoW-CPC/muscle-orchestrator/README.md

 ## Getting Started Guide

 This guide introduces two use cases:
-1. A deadline-based __cloud solution__ with the [MiCADO Scale](https://micado-scale.eu/).
-Requires MiCADO scale, MiCADO is develop under the EU project [COLA](https://project-cola.eu/) Cloud Orchestration at the Level of the Application.
+1. A deadline-based __Cloud Solution__ with the [MiCADO Scale](https://micado-scale.eu/).
+MiCADO is develop under the EU project [COLA](https://project-cola.eu/) Cloud Orchestration at the Level of the Application.
+For instruction on how to install Docker please click [here](https://micado-scale.readthedocs.io/en/latest/).
-2. A __standalone solution__ for a single working machine.
-Requires [Docker engine](https://docs.docker.com/get-docker/).
+2. A __Standalone Solution__ for a single working machine.
+For instruction on how to install Docker please click [here](https://docs.docker.com/get-docker/).

 This guide includes sections with instructions for each use case.